Appsilon/shiny.router/.github/issue_template.md

-TLDR
-Thank you for using our pakcage.
+Thank you for using our package.
 You can describe your issue here.
 If you use the following template, it will help us address your issue faster.
 Please add a tag to the the issue: `bug`, `enhancement`, `question` or `feature request`.

 ---
 Before you submit an issue, please read the following instruction: